obsidianzh/obsidian-docs/zh/Plugins/Properties view.md

-The Properties view plugin adds two sidebar views that you can use to manage [[Properties]]:
+The Properties view plugin adds two sidebar views that you can use to manage [[属性]]:

 - **File properties** shows a view of the properties for the active note.
 - **All properties** shows a list of all the properties in your vault and they type.